section-engineering-education/engineering-education/articles/uploading-images-to-cloudinary-from-django-application/index.md

 ![](/engineering-education/uploading-images-to-cloudinary-from-django-application/photo-added.png)

-To confirm if the image was uploaded successfully, click on the just added image, clik on the link there.
+To confirm if the image was uploaded successfully, click on the just added image, click on the link there.

-We can also confirm by going tp the "media library" section on our cloudinary account.
+We can also confirm by going to the "media library" section on our Cloudinary account.

 ### Creating View